guanguanboy/Semi-LLIE/README.md

-# Semantics-aware Contrastive Semi-supervised Learning for Low-light Drone Image Enhancement
+# Semi-LLIE: Semi-supervised Contrastive Learning with Mamba-based Low-light Image Enhancement

-*Equal Contributions
-+Corresponding Author

-Xidian University, McMaster University

 ## Introduction
-This is the official repository for our recent paper, "Semantics-aware Contrastive Semi-supervised Learning for Low-light Drone Image Enhancement .
+This is the official repository for our recent paper, "Semi-LLIE: Semi-supervised Contrastive Learning with Mamba-based Low-light Image Enhancement"

 ## Abstract
-Despite the impressive advancements made in recent low-light image enhancement techniques, the scarcity of annotated data has emerged as a significant obstacle to further advancements.
-To address this issue, we propose a mean-teacher-based Semi-supervised low-light enhancement framework to utilize the unlabeled data for model optimization.
-However, the naive implementation of the mean-teacher method encounters two primary challenges.
-The utilization of pixel-wise distance in the mean-teacher method may lead to the overfitting of incorrect labels, which results in confirmation bias.
-To mitigate this issue, we introduce semantics-aware contrastive regularization as a preventive measure against overfitting on incorrect labels.
+Despite the impressive advancements made in recent low-light image enhancement techniques, the scarcity of paired data has emerged as a significant obstacle to further advancements.
+This work proposes a mean-teacher-based semi-supervised low-light enhancement (Semi-LLIE) framework that integrates the unpaired data into model training.
+The mean-teacher technique is a prominent semi-supervised learning method, successfully adopted for addressing high-level and low-level vision tasks.
+However, two primary issues hinder the naive mean-teacher method from attaining optimal performance in low-light image enhancement.
+Firstly,  pixel-wise consistency loss is insufficient for transferring realistic illumination distribution from the teacher to the student model, which results in color cast in the enhanced images.
+Secondly, cutting-edge image enhancement approaches fail to effectively cooperate with the mean-teacher framework to restore detailed information in dark areas due to their tendency to overlook modeling structured information within local regions.
+To mitigate the above issues, we first introduce a semantic-aware contrastive loss to faithfully transfer the illumination distribution, contributing to enhancing images with natural colors.
+Then, we design a Mamba-based low-light image enhancement backbone to effectively enhance Mamba's local region pixel relationship representation ability with a multi-scale feature learning scheme, facilitating the generation of images with rich textural details.
+Further, we propose novel perceptive loss based on the large-scale vision-language Recognize Anything Model (RAM) to help generate enhanced images with richer textual details.

-Experimental results demonstrate that our method achieves remarkable quantitative and qualitative improvements over the existing methods.
+The experimental results indicate that our Semi-LLIE surpasses existing methods in both quantitative and qualitative metrics.

 <img src='overview.png'>